zeek/zeek/frameworks/sumstats.rst

 Examples
 ========

-These examples may seem very simple to an experienced Bro script developer and they're intended to look that way.
-Keep in mind that these scripts will work on small single process Bro instances as well as large many-worker clusters.
+These examples may seem very simple to an experienced Zeek script developer and they're intended to look that way.
+Keep in mind that these scripts will work on small single process Zeek instances as well as large many-worker clusters.
 The complications from dealing with flow based load balancing can be ignored by developers writing scripts that use Sumstats due to its built-in cluster transparency.